 Keynes messed up the basics of macro with this faulty syllogism: “Income = value of output = consumption + investment.
 Saving = income − consumption.
 Therefore saving = investment.”
 (1973, p.
 63)

-Actually, the defect in Keynes’s two-liner is in the premise income = value of output.
-This equality holds — see the formal proof in (2011) — only in the case of zero profit in both the consumption and investment good industry.
+Actually, the defect in Keynes’ syllogism is in the premise income = value of output.
+This equality holds — see the formal proof in (2011) — only in the case of zero profit in both the consumption and investment goods industry.
 Is it necessary to add that zero profit models never had and never will have a counterpart in the real world?

 This failure kicked off the chain reaction of errors/mistakes, because when profit is not correctly defined, income is not correctly defined, and then saving is not correctly defined.
 By consequence, all I=S models, including IS-LM, are methodologically defective.
 Since Keynes’ day, though, the representative economist merely parroted the elementary logical blunder (2014a).

-The Profit Law gets a bit more complex when foreign trade and government is included.
+The Profit Law gets a bit more complex when foreign trade and government are included.
 Most important: the Profit Law contains nothing but measurable variables, which means that its empirical fit can be readily established.
-So there is no need at all for any further filibuster about the slope of a nonentity.
+So there is no need at all for any further filibuster about the slope of a NONENTITY.

 Kakarot-Handtke, E. (2011).
 Keynes’ Missing Axioms.
 SSRN Working Paper Series, 1841408: 1–33.
 URL